bobbygrdn/learning_platform/readme.md

 **You should now have the Spring REST API and database setup**

-Go to the client directory
+Open a new terminal and go to the client directory

 ```bash
   cd ../client